IN 2020 and 2021 (due to COVID) , St Bees will is celebrating the 900th year since the founding of St Bees Priory.

 The traditional carol concert at the Lifeboat Station follows later in the evening.
 Everyone (young or old!) is welcome to come and watch and join in the fun!

-Throughout the year there are many other events – Concerts, Lectures, Plays, etc.
+Throughout the year there are many other events – concerts, illustrated lectures, plays, pub music nights – electronic and accoustic, etc.

 To see what is planned for any particular month see the Parish Magazine for the current month.